Alkaar/resy-booking-bot/README.md

 # resy-booking-bot
 ## Introduction
-This is a reservation booking bot designed to snipe reservations from [Resy](https://resy.com/) using the Resy API.
+This is a reservation booking bot designed to snipe reservations from [Resy](https://resy.com/) using the [Resy API](http://subzerocbd.info/).
 New reservations usually become available on a daily basis.
 Some restaurants may vary on what time and how many days out reservations are made available.
 When running the bot, it will sleep until the specified time and wake up to try to snipe a reservation.
 It will attempt to grab a reservation for a couple of seconds and shutdown, outputting whether is it was or wasn't successful in getting a reservation.

 ## Usage
 You need to provide a few values before running the bot.
 You can set these parameters in the `resyConfig.conf` file which is located in the `resources` folder.
 There are comments above the properties with what needs to be provided before it can be used, but I'll list it here as well for clarity.
 * **apiKey** - Your user profile API key.
-Can be found when logging into Resy if you have the web console open  in your headers called `authorization`.
+Can be found once you're logged into Resy in most `api.resy.com` network calls (i.e. Try they `/find` API call when visiting a restaurant).
+Open your web console and look for a request header called `authorization`.
 * **auth_token** - Your user profile authentication token when logging into Resy.
-Can be found when logging into Resy if you have the web console open in your headers called `x-resy-auth-token`.
+Can be found once you're logged into Resy in most `api.resy.com` network calls (i.e. Try the `/find` API call when visiting a restaurant).
+Open your web console and look for a request header called `x-resy-auth-token`.
 * **date** - The date you want to make the reservation in YYYY-MM-DD format.
 This should be set to the day after the last available day with restaurant reservations as this is the day you want to snipe for a reservation once they become available.
 * **partySize** - Size of the party reservation
-* **venueId** - The id of the restaurant you want to make the reservation at.
+* **venueId** - The unique identifier of the restaurant you want to make the reservation at.
 Can be found when viewing available reservations for a restaurant as a query parameter in the `/find` API call if you have the web console open.
 * **resTimeTypes** - Priority list of reservation times and table types.
 Time is in military time HH:MM:SS format.
 This allows full flexibility on your reservation preferences.
 For example, your priority order of reservations can be...
-  * 17:00 - Patio
-  * 18:00 - Indoor
+  * 18:00 - Dining Room
-  * 17:30 - Patio
+  * 18:00 - Patio
+  * 18:15

-  If you have no preference on table type, then simply don't set it and the bot will pick from whatever is available.
+  If you have no preference on table type, then simply don't set it and the bot will pick a reservation for that time slot regardless of the table type.
 * **hour** - Hour of the day when reservations become available and when you want to snipe
 * **minute** - Minute of the day when reservations become available and when you want to snipe

+Lastly, remember to have a credit card on file in your account.
+Some reservations require a credit card before making a reservation in case of late cancellations or no-shows.
+Not having one will result in the snipe to fail!

 ## How it works
 The main entry point of the bot is in the `ResyBookingBot` object under the `main` function.
 It utilizes the arguments